 A copy of the Law School's leave of absence policy and procedures for return, including procedures for re-entry following a health leave of absence, is available in this handbook or by calling or writing the Law School Registrar at 1-607-255-3628, law.registrar@cornell.edu.
 J.S.D. students should refer to the Field Handbook and Graduate School Policies when requesting a leave.
-To initiate your personal leave of absence request please submit via https://withdrawal.cornell.edu/.
-After doing so, J.D. students must submit a written petition to the Law School Administrative Committee c/o the Law School Dean of Students, law.dos@cornell.edu; LL.M. students must submit a petition to the Graduate Legal Studies Committee and Assistant Dean for Graduate Legal Studies, gls@cornell.edu.
+To initiate your personal leave of absence request please submit via https://sds.cornell.edu/accommodations-services/health-leave-absence.
+After doing so, J.D. students must submit a written petition to the Law School's Law School Administrative Committee c/o the Law School Dean of Students, law.dos@cornell.edu; LL.M. students must submit a petition to the Graduate Legal Studies Committee and Assistant Dean for Graduate Legal Studies, gls@cornell.edu.
 The petition should describe in detail the circumstances surrounding the request.